-To produce the wine of Chateau Clement Pichon, the wine is vinified in temperature controlled, stainless steel vats.
-Malolactac fermentation takes place in tank.
-On average, the wine is aged in 50% new, French oak barrels for between 12 to 16 months before bottling.
+To produce the wine of Chateau Clement Pichon, the wine is vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in tanks.
+On average, the wine is aged in 50% new, French oak barrels, used oak, and cement vats for between 12 to 16 months before bottling.

-Serving and Decanting Chteau Clement Pichon with Wine, Food, Pairing Tips
+Serving and Decanting Chateau Clement Pichon with Wine, Food, Pairing Tips